apache/incubator-kie-drools/efesto/EfestoDeveloperGuide.md

 Chainability
 ------------

 Chainability refers to the ability of the plugin to invoke each other.
-To provide that and avoidi coupling/binding between them the following guidelines apply
+To provide that and avoid coupling/binding between them the following guidelines apply
 1. if a compilation plugin needs another compilation plugin to complete its task, the former must produce an `EfestoCompilationOutput` that also implements `EfestoResource` (see `DrlPackageDescrSetResource`).
 The compilation manager will be responsible to forward that intermediary artifact to the latter plugin.
 As usual, care must be giving to avoid leaking of plugin-specific classes outside the plugin parameters.
 2. if a runtime plugin needs another runtime plugin to complete its task, the former must produce an `EfestoInput` containing all the required data, and explicitily send it to the `RuntimeManager`.
 The compilation manager will be responsible to forward that intermediary input to the latter plugin.
 As usual, care must be giving to avoid leaking of plugin-specific classes outside the plugin parameters.